-I am increasingly being asked, on a daily basis, for pointers about mental health and wellbeing and thought it would be helpful to answer a few of the most common questions that arise.
+We are increasingly being asked for advice about employee wellbeing, so thought it would be helpful to answer a few of the most common questions that arise:

 What is ‘good’ mental health?

-The World Health Organisation defines good mental health as a state of wellbeing in which every individual realises their own potential, can cope with the normal stresses of life, work productively, and is able to make a contribution to their community.
+The World Health Organisation defines it as a state of wellbeing in which every individual realises their own potential, can cope with the normal stresses of life, work productively, and is able to make a contribution to their community.

 What causes poor mental health?